ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/server-setup.md

 We'll use [UFW](https://en.wikipedia.org/wiki/Uncomplicated_Firewall) to manage firewalls.
 You will very likely have UFW preinstalled on a new server (check with `apt list ufw` or `which ufw`), but can always install it with `apt install ufw`.

-I'd suggest first resetting your UFW configuration to a clean slate, so that we're all starting with the safe configuration:
+I'd suggest first resetting your UFW configuration to a clean slate, so that we're all starting with the same configuration:

 ```bash
 # Reset UFW to clean slate: deny all incoming and allow all outgoing traffic